-Consistent with the organisation's previous reports, the Notice required by section 272 on page 2 appears to be a separate constituent statement within the general purpose financial report.
-It appears it should therefore be identified by title in the Opinion section of future audit reports in accordance with paragraph 24(c) of ASA 700 Forming an Opinion and Reporting on a Financial Report.
+The Notice required by section 272 on page 2 of the lodged report appears to be a separate constituent statement and also forms part of the general purpose financial report.
+Please note that this statement must also be identified by title in the auditor's statement in accordance with paragraph 24(c) of Australian Auditing Standard ASA 700 Forming an Opinion and Reporting on a Financial Report.